Shackleton’s ship Endurance has been found 107 years after it sank

-Endurance found: Sir Ernest Shackleton’s ship has been discovered 107 years after it sank
+Ernest Shackleton’s ship HMS Endurance has been found 107 years after it sank

-The wreck of Endurance, Sir Ernest Shackleton’s ship which has not been seen since it was crushed by the ice and sank in the Weddell Sea in 1915.
+Expedition director hails find or largely intact vessel as ‘milestone in polar history’

-One hundred years after Shackleton’s death, Endurance was found at a depth of 3008 metres in the Weddell Sea, within the search area defined by the expedition team before its departure from Cape Town, and approximately four miles south of the position originally recorded by Captain Worsley.
+The wreck of Endurance, Sir Ernest Shackleton’s famous ship, has been found off the coast of Antarctica more than a century after it sank.

 More to follow...